frantoso/physical-quantities/README.md

 ## Contributing

-Currently the library contains a few quantities only (what I need most).
-Help in extending the lib is welcome.
+Currently the library only contains a few quantities (which is what I need most).
+Help in expanding the library is appreciated.

-If you think something is missing (I'm sure there's a lot), prepare a pull request.
+If you think something is missing (I'm sure there is a lot), prepare a pull request.